Back to blog

 Going mobile with Web 3.0

-In the late 1990s and early 2000s, Nokia Symbian, Palm, and Blackberry mobile devices provided access to the Web.
-However, it wasn’t until the introduction of the iPhone in 2007 and the Android smartphone in 2008 that mobile phones impacted delivering web content.
-In 2010, smart tablets came on the scene.
 REST APIs and JSON data format were vital to delivering content to mobile devices.
-This megatrend of providing content to mobile devices ushered in the mobile web era, which has also been called Web 3.0, to identify the shift from computers and laptops to mobile content delivery.
-By the beginning of 2014, mobile internet use exceeded desktop use in the U.S.
+This megatrend of providing content to mobile devices ushered in the mobile web era, which has also been called Web 3.0.
+This era marked the shift from computers and laptops to mobile content delivery.
+By 2014, mobile internet use exceeded desktop use in the United States.

 In 2010, Ethan Marcotte introduced the term “responsive design,” which promoted a shift in thinking from the fixed design for desktop websites to responsive, fluid, adaptable layouts.
 To deliver on the promise of responsive design, the W3C created media queries as part of the CSS3 specification.
-A media query allows developers to ascertain the type of device and inspect the device's physical characteristics, such as the screen size.
-For example, using CSS you can use the @media rule to determine what screen size is being used and include a block of CSS properties for that device.

 The paradigm shift to omnichannel

 Omni means “all things” in Latin, so omnichannel refers to all possible channels.
-Just as the mobile track was disruptive to the delivery of web content, new channels, such as smartwatches, gaming consoles, and voice-activated devices like Amazon’s Echo (Alexa) and Google Home, continually appear, presenting content delivery problems for the traditional CMS.
-The paradigm shifts—from delivering content for a few channels to actual omnichannel content delivery that is flexible enough to support whatever tomorrow’s channels may come on the scene—demand a better solution, which was the decoupled and headless CMS solution.
+Just as the mobile track was disruptive to the delivery of web content, new channels, such as smartwatches, gaming consoles and voice-activated devices also presented content delivery problems for the traditional CMS

-The decoupled and headless API-First CMS solution
+The decoupled and headless API-first CMS solution

 The content hub architecture